 We’ve all been there before.
 We scroll through our Instagram feed while we’re stuck at our dreary desk job until 5 p.m.
 We pass by the typical slew of food photos, selfies, and dogs but revel in our favorite travel accounts.
-Luno Life recently connected with Jessica Lefroy of @heretodayvanagontomorrow, one of said favorite accounts, to learn more about what it’s like to live the travel blogger dream.
+Luno recently connected with Jessica Lefroy of @heretodayvanagontomorrow, one of our favorite accounts, to learn more about what it’s like to live the travel blogger dream.
 Jessica travels with her sweet family; her husband, Robbie and their 6-year-old daughter, Henley.
 Together, the Lefroy’s have taken on Eastern Europe in a Volkswagen van and continue to make the most of every weekend near their home base in Canada.
-They were kind enough to offer us a peek into their life on the road.
+They were kind enough to offer a peek into their life as car campers on the road.

 Why do you travel in your van?

 We travel in our van because it pares life down to the essentials so all we are left with is our family and the time we get to spend together.

 What advice would you give to someone who has never camped out of a vehicle before but would like to start?

 You need less than you think to be happy and comfortable.